 Principal Officer: Hosmed Medical Scheme

-Dr Vusi Memela has extensive years of experience working within the healthcare industry as well as the public sector.
-He is well versed with the Medical Schemes Act, regulations and codes.
-His experience extends from Registrar of the HPCSA, General Manager, Clinical Executive and more recently Principal Officer of Hosmed Medical Scheme where he has managed the improvement and implementation of governing policies and procedures in line with best practice.
+Dr Vusi Memela has years of extensive experience working within the healthcare industry as well as the public sector.
+His academic qualifications include an MBChB (MEDUNSA), an LLB (University of the Witwatersrand), an LLM (UNISA), a diploma in management studies and an MBA (coursework completed).

+He is well versed with the Medical Schemes Act, its regulations and codes.
+His work experience includes being registrar of the Health Professions Council of South Africa (HPCSA), and general manager, clinical executive and more recently principal officer of Hosmed Medical Scheme, where he has managed the improvement and implementation of governing policies and procedures in line with best practice.

 Nathaniel Otoo (Ghana)